samiriff/browser-save-as-automaton/README.md

 ### Usage

- 1. Login to website you wish to save in your web browser of choice - BROWSER
+ 1. Login to the website you wish to save in your web browser of choice - BROWSER

  2. Navigate to the first page of the collection of pages you wish to save.
 Ensure that this page contains a "Next" button for navigation